-- In the bowl of an electric stand mixer, combine the butter, sugars and vanilla.
-Beat on medium-high until light and fluffy, approximately 2-3 minutes and scraping the sides when needed (if you don't have an electric stand mixer, a handheld mixer or old fashioned whisk and wooden spoon will work just fine).
+- In the bowl of an electric stand mixer, combine the butter and sugars.
+Beat on medium until light and fluffy, approximately 2-3 minutes, scraping the sides when needed.
+Add the vanilla and beat for an additional 30 seconds.

 - Add the eggs and beat until just combined, approximately 30 seconds.

 - Slowly add the dry ingredients, mixing only until just combined (avoid over-mixing).
 Use a wooden spoon to fold in the cranberries and white chocolate chips until thoroughly combined.